bugtrons/bugtrons-1/participation-guidelines.md

 ᐉ This round will be scheduled as the second competition from 10.00 PM - 11.00 PM. <br />
 ᐉ Judgement will be done on the basis of microsoft forms' submission. <br />
 ᐉ This round definitely includes buggy code to debug to ace this contest.
 Let's cool down!
+ᐉ Pressence of non-participating collaborators in your `hacker-<your name>` private repository will result in immediate disqualification.

 <p align="center">
     <img width="60%" src="assets/contest-winner-banner.png">